 Thirty-one healthy adults with normal or corrected-to-normal vision took part in the study and provided their written informed consent before participating.
 In total, we excluded 8 participants from the analysis of the fMRI data and 9 from the analysis of the MEG data.
-We based the exclusion on withdrawn participation (one participant, both fMRI and MEG sessions), low alertness (>20% missed catch trials, see Experimental Task Paradigm, 2 fMRI sessions and 5 MEG sessions), missing data (no structural image, one fMRI session), noisy data (>1% outlier volumes in framewise intensity difference/excessive head motion, four fMRI sessions), and excessive eye movements on the stimulus (>5% of experimental trials, see section on eye movement recording and analysis, affecting three MEG sessions).
-Hence, for the fMRI analyses, we included data of 23 participants (mean age = 29.22 years, SD = 3.97 years, 13 female, 10 male), while for the MEG analyses, we included 22 partly overlapping participants (mean age = 28.91 years, SD = 4.02 years, 10 female, 12 male, 17 overlapping with fMRI analysis).
-Post hoc analyses, including all the subjects into the analysis for whom data were available, did not qualitatively change the pattern of results, demonstrating that exclusion criteria did not alter the overall pattern of results.
-The study was approved by the local ethics committee of the University Medical Center Leipzig (012/20-ek) in accordance with the Declaration of Helsinki, and participants were reimbursed for their participation.
+We based the exclusion on withdrawn participation (one participant, both fMRI and MEG sessions), low alertness (>20% missed catch trials, see Experimental Task Paradigm, 2 fMRI sessions and 5 MEG sessions), missing data (no structural image, one fMRI session), noisy data (>1% outlier volumes in framewise intensity difference / excessive head motion, 4 fMRI sessions), and excessive eve movements on the stimulus (>5% of experimental trials, see section on eye movement recording and analysis, affecting 3 MEG sessions).
+Hence, for the fMRI analyses, we included data of 23 participants (mean age=29.22, SD=3.97, 13 female, 10 male), while for the MEG analyses, we included 22 partly overlapping participants (mean age=28.91, SD=4.02, 10 female, 12 male, 17 overlapping with fMRI analysis).
+The study was approved by the local ethics committee of the University Medical Center Leipzig (012/20-ek) in accordance with the declaration of Helsinki, and participants were reimbursed for their participation.

+4.2.
 Experimental stimuli

 We used object images of the same 48 categories in three different types of depiction (144 stimuli in total), each representing one level of visual abstraction (Fig. 1a).
-Twenty-four of these object categories were natural objects (e.g., animals and plants), while the other 24 were man-made (e.g., food, tools, and vehicles).
-For each category and type of depiction, there was one exemplar.
-For the first type of depiction ("photographs"), we used colored photographs of objects, cropped from their background.
-For the second type of depiction ("drawings"), we asked an artist to draw black-and-white line drawings based on the photographs with a high level of detail.
+24 of these object categories were natural objects (e.g. animals and plants), while the other 24 were man-made (e.g. food, tools and vehicles).
+For each category and type of depiction there was one exemplar.
+For the first type of depiction ("photos"), we used colored photographs of objects, cropped from their background.
+For the second type of depiction ("drawings"), we asked an artist to draw black and white line drawings based on the photos with a high level of detail.
 In these drawings, color and some texture features were abstracted while retaining most of the contours of the objects.
-Finally, in the third type of depiction ("sketches"), the artist was instructed to draw line drawings of the photographs in a highly abstracted way.
-Compared with the drawings and photographs, the sketches distorted the contours and the size of some parts of the objects, and texture information was reduced to a minimum.
+Finally, in the third type of depiction ("sketches"), the artist was instructed to draw line drawings of the photos in a highly abstracted way.
+In comparison to the drawings and photos, the sketches distorted the contours and the size of some parts of the objects, and texture information was reduced to a minimum.